How food labelling can help you manage your baby’s food allergy

 Understanding labels and ingredient lists

-If your baby has a food allergy, you can’t afford to skim over the details.
-Knowing exactly what is in ready-made or pre-packed foods can help you make informed choices in the supermarket, which is why it is so important to have an understanding of food labelling.
+If your baby has a food allergy, you can’t afford to skim over the details, which is why it is so important to have an understanding of food labelling.

 How understanding food labels can help you manage your baby’s allergy

-Food labelling is there to help you make informed choices, and European labelling rules mean that ingredients have to be clearly listed on packs to make it easier for people with allergies to identify the ingredients they need to avoid.
+Food labelling is there to help you make the right choices.
+Ingredients must be clearly listed on packs to make it easier for people with allergies to identify the ingredients they need to avoid.

 Tips for finding allergy information on food labels

-Despite being there to help us, food labelling can sometimes be less than straightforward, with several different names being used for one common allergen.
+Despite being there to help us, food labelling can sometimes be confusing, with several different names being used for one common allergen.
 For example, the following terms are just some of the ways milk, and milk extracts may be labelled on food packaging:

 - Hydrolysed milk protein

 If you find food labelling a bit confusing, you could always start by looking online at the ‘free from’ lists many supermarkets such as Sainsbury’s, Tesco, Morrisons, Waitrose and Asda have.
-Whilst it’s worth remembering that some of the foods on the lists will not be suitable for babies, they can give guidance on what’s in certain products and can help you make informed choices more easily when your baby is ready for them.
+Whilst it’s worth remembering that some of the foods on the lists will not be suitable for babies, they can give guidance on what’s in certain products and can help to make your shopping trips easier once your baby is ready for them.

 - Look at supermarket ‘free from’ lists online